EN Environmental responsibility

 Our energy management

-Since 2018, Česká pošta has had an established and certified "Energy Management System" in accordance with the ČSN EN ISO 50001:2019 standard.
-In 2024, the company underwent a recertification audit (hereinafter referred to as "RCA") of its certified Energy Management System according to ISO 50001 (hereinafter referred to as "EnMS"), which was performed by CQS.
-The RCA was performed in accordance with the ČSN EN ISO 50001:2019 standard.
-Furthermore, in 2024, the audit, risk management, and control department performed an internal EnMS audit in accordance with ČP's internal guidelines.
+Since 2018, Česká pošta has had an implemented and certified ‘Energy Management System’ in accordance with the ČSN EN ISO 50001:2019 standard.
+In 2025, the company’s certified Energy Management System in accordance with ISO 50001 (hereinafter referred to as ‘EnMS’) underwent a recertification audit (hereinafter referred to as ‘RCA’), which was carried out by CQS.
+The audit was conducted in accordance with the ČSN EN ISO 50001:2019 standard.

 Our energy management rules: